-Quick check: See if an IP shows risk signals using the MyIPNow IP Blacklist Check.
+Quick check: Want to see if an IP has red flags?
+Try the MyIPNow IP Blacklist Check.

 What is an IP reputation score?

-An IP reputation score is a risk-based assessment used by security systems, email providers, and web services to evaluate whether an IP address is likely to be abusive or trustworthy.
+An IP reputation score is basically a risk rating that security systems, email providers, and web services use to figure out if an IP address is trustworthy or likely to cause problems.

 Factors that influence IP reputation